ninjamode/ninjamode.github.io/content/post/23-12-13-first-post/index.md

 # Welcome!

-Welcome to HEX Lab!
+Welcome to HEX Lab.
 Established in 2021 and relocated to the Technical University of Munich (TUM) in 2023, the Human-Centered Computing and Extended Reality Lab aims at pioneering new technologies for the enhancement of medical care and healthcare.
 We pursue fundamental, translational, and radical blue-sky research to improve medicine for patients and healthcare professionals.

 We adopt a holistic perspectivce on machine intelligence emphasizing on AI-driven technologies that enable meaningful collaboration between humans and machines.
 Therefore, we operate at the intersections of the fields of human-computer interaction, artificial intelligence, extended reality, robotics, and medicine.